jacoobyy/jacoobyy.github.io/_posts/2018-06-04-diagnostic_plots.md

 ![Residuals vs Fitted](../img/residplot1.png)

+Notice the bow-shaped line in red.
+This is an indicator that we are not capturing some of the non-linear features of the model.
+In other words, the model variance might be better captured using the _square_ (or some other non-linear transformation) of one or more of the features.
+Which feature(s) specifically is beyond the scope of this post.

 # Normal Q-Q Plot
 This plot shows if the residuals are normally distributed.
-A **good** normal QQ plot has all of the residuals along the red line.
+A **good** normal QQ plot has all of the residuals pretty close to the red line.

 ## Code
 ```python